 When you try to purchase something on Nordstrom.com, it automatically takes you to the guest checkout page if you’re not signed in.
 And it gives you the option to sign in if you already have a Nordstrom account.
 This is an incredibly easy checkout process and could help in ecommerce sales.

 Set clear expectations about how long it’ll take to complete the checkout process by displaying a progress indicator.
 This indicator will show shoppers which stage of checkout they’re at, and how many steps are left to complete their purchase.
 This progress indicator also makes it easier for shoppers to go back and make changes in case they made any mistakes.

 Check out how MANGO displays the stages of checkout in the screenshot below.

 They highlight the current stage the shopper is at, and they show how many steps are left.
-This sets clear expectations, and can reduce frustration.
-Minimal frustration means the customer can easily complete the checkout process, which can minimize cart abandonment and increase ecommerce sales.
+This sets clear expectations and can reduce frustration.
+Minimal frustration means the customer can easily complete the checkout process, which can minimize cart abandonment and boost ecommerce sales.

 #3: Offer Live Chat Support

 Sometimes shoppers may fail to convert because they have some doubts or questions they need clarified.
 So they leave your website, perhaps with the intention of sending you an email or calling you to ask those questions.
 It sounds complicated, doesn’t it?

 What if you could answer their questions, and solve their problems right then and there?
 Live chat support enables you to do just that.
 Several ecommerce marketing tools provide the option of integrating live chat into your website.
 Using them, you can provide real-time help to your shoppers, which can enhance their experience and enable them to find what they’re looking for.